nick-testing/arkanoid/README.md

 <h3>Prerequisites</h3>

-- JDK(written using OpenJDK 15 but might compile on other versions)
+- JDK(tested on OpenJDK 15 but might compile on other versions)
 - Optional: [Ant](https://ant.apache.org/)

 A build.xml ant file is provided for compiling and executing convenience.